-- 6.9 The Council has adopted a Constitution, which sets out how the Council operates, how decisions are made and the procedures which are followed to ensure that these are efficient, transparent and accountable to local people. - 6.10 The facilitation of policy and decision making is through the Elected Mayor and Cabinet.
+- 6.9 The Council has adopted a Constitution, which sets out how the Council operates, how decisions are made and the procedures which are followed to ensure that these are efficient, transparent and accountable to local people - 6.10 The facilitation of policy and decision making is through the Elected Mayor and Cabinet.
 Meetings are open to the public except where exempt or confidential matters are being discussed.
 In addition portfolio holders and senior officers can make decisions under delegated powers.
 The Council publishes a "Notice of Key Decisions" which contains details of all key decisions to be made by the Council.

-6.11 The Chief Executive as Head of Paid Service has a duty to monitor and review the operation of the Council's Constitution to ensure its aims and principles are given full effect.
+6.11 The Council's Monitoring Officer has a duty to monitor and review the operation of the Council's Constitution to ensure its aims and principles are given full effect.